Loading slang details...

 Informal.

 Fair play means Well done or good job; an expression of approval.
+Often used approvingly among peers; can sound exaggerated or ironic online.
+It is commonly discussed in Ireland contexts.
 It is best read as ireland slang associated with Ireland.

 "Fair play" means Well done or good job; an expression of approval.
+Often used approvingly among peers; can sound exaggerated or ironic online.
+It is commonly discussed in Ireland contexts.
 In Ireland, the nuance may be more specific.

 Context-dependent